AydenB/mkdocs/docs/user-guide/Accounts Payable.md

      - &lt;F3&gt; to exit without posting the batch.
      - &lt;F4&gt; to post the batch.
 Refer to Posting An Invoice Batch for additional information.

-    >Note: If necessary, press &lt;F4&gt; (Invoice review) *before* entering any values for another invoice; otherwise, the data must be re-entered after reviewing the other invoices of the batch.
+    &gt;Note: If necessary, press &lt;F4&gt; (Invoice review) *before* entering any values for another invoice; otherwise, the data must be re-entered after reviewing the other invoices of the batch.

 #### Calculating An A/P Allowance